 Each premarital counseling book usually includes a premarital guide, so you won’t be thinking up these goals from scratch.
 In order to succeed in building a strong foundation for your married life, it’s important to not only learn from a premarital counseling book, but to also apply what you learn.
 In this way, your married life can actually be positively impacted by your learning, even before the wedding!
 Remember if you learn and read before getting married, you’re already a step ahead, since you’ll be better equipped to handle money, communication, and conflict issues in the marriage.

 Looking For More?

 While the books on this list are a great way to start some DIY marriage prep, you may find that you're looking for something more structured.
-You and your partner may also want counseling that is tailor-made for your unique situation.
-At ReGain, you can get access to trained, certified therapists who can provide the custom counseling that your relationship needs.
+When you realized why marriage help books don't always work for couples, you and your partner may consider counseling that is tailor-made for your unique situation.
 It’s easy to find a couples counselor who can help you through premarital counseling.
 If you don't find what you're looking for on this list, or you know that you prefer to work with a professional familiar with your particular relationship, get started here with ReGain.